AmarPan/simon-game/README.md

 1. Press the `START` button.
 2. The computer will choose its first color.
 Pay attention or you might miss it!
 3. Choose the same pattern as the computer by clicking directly on the appropriate circles.
 Your selection will appear as steps in the right corner for your reference.

-:four: When finished, press `CHECK ANSWER` to see if your selection was correct or not.
+4. When finished, press `CHECK ANSWER` to see if your selection was correct or not.
 A corresponding status message will appear.

 :five:  If correct, press `NEXT LEVEL`, and the process will repeat, but with another added color this time.